 2. I hesitate to admit I’m an only child, because I know people know that means I’m selfish and spoiled.

-3. When I turned 14, I developed Petit Mal, a mild form of epilepsy that was treated with a drug called Dilantin–my mother told me, “Julius Caesar had epilepsy too.”
+3. When I turned 14, I developed a mild form of epilepsy that lasted till I was 20.
+I was treated with a drug called Dilantin–my mother told me, “Julius Caesar had epilepsy too.”

 4. I abused drugs, dropped out of art school, welded my sculptures in my parents’ garage, fronted a punk rock band at night and worked at The New Jersey State Employment Center in Elizabeth, New Jersey, for six months before going back to college.

 5. My father was discharged from Mt Saini Hospital with lung cancer while I was in my last year of grad school at NYU–I came home every night to help my mother care for him until he died seven months later.

 6. We have two children and I love them beyond reason; to their dismay, delight and good fortune.